malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

 In a hierarchical structure, the highest level may provide that broad context information, when then tunes the priors on the lower levels.
 Thus, this may simply be the mechanism for supplying the priors down the hierarchy in predictive coding.

-### Empowered Goals
+## Empowered Goals
 Baars (2021, Part IV, section 6.0) suggests that goal frames somehow recruit the right processors to obtain an answer, and that if they can't find an answer they instead recruit other processes that produce intermediate subgoals.

 I think that instead both outcomes are addresses by a single predictive mechanism: to infer the most empowered mental state given the contexts of the goal frame and current state.
 The generative valuation takes each produced outcome and measures its likely outcome vs the goal.

 The resultant state does not strictly classify into solution vs subgoal.
 It doesn't need to.
 It's a fluid space.

-## Multi-cycle processing recurrent network
-- Can include multiple processing cycles "pre-action" - ie: before choosing to act on the inference. eg: consideration of multiple options before choosing best one.
-- However, this level of processing likely requires many of the remaining evolutionary steps.
-So the exact position and nature of this stage needs some refining.
-- eg: not obvious whether this can exist without meta-management, or whether meta-management could exist without multi-cycle processing.
-- Why: resolve complex ambiguities that require reconsideration over multiple loop cycles.

-## Central executive control
+# Global Workspace

+- Individual processors tend to work in relative isolation.
+This is efficient, but it's unable to deal with novel situations.
+- Centrally orchestrated cooperation of all processors through Global Workspace (a la Baars).

-- Why: handle novel situations.
+- Handle novel situations.
 Eg: through deliberative selection of success measures (most habitual action embeds a fixed success measure).
-- Why: final say in unresolved competition.
+- Final say in unresolved competition.
-- Why: error handling (esp. as triggered by habituated error detection: Eg when missed a step in a normally habituated sequence and have a "feeling" of something being wrong but not conscious of it yet), and error detection in novel situations.
+- Error handling (esp. as triggered by habituated error detection: Eg when missed a step in a normally habituated sequence and have a "feeling" of something being wrong but not conscious of it yet), and error detection in novel situations.

-## Meta-management
-- Why: self governance of learning.
-Eg: identification of learning opportunities.
-Hindsight identification/improvement of success measures.

-## Rational thought
+# Rational thought

 - Ability to perform some form of rational thought, at a higher level than brute slowly learned bayesian inference.
 Or perhaps this is bayesian inference at the high level.
 It's somehow different to brute pattern matching that NN do.
 - Not implying logical soundness.
 - Eg: ability to consider a mixture of pro- and anti- relationships in order to conclude something.